dptole/laravel-survey/readme.md

 $ php artisan key:generate
 ```

-Copy and edit your own `.env` file out of `.env.example`, essential:
+Copy and edit your own `.env` file out of `.env.example`, it is essential.

 ```
 $ cp .env.example .env